-This workshop is designed for PhD researchers who have already developed a preliminary survey or structured interview for their PhD projects, and wish to present and test the survey with their peers.
+This workshop is designed for PhD researchers who have already developed a preliminary survey or structured interview for their PhD projects, or those who wish to do so in this course.

 All types of surveys are welcomed including but not limited to attitude surveys, organisational and/or experimental surveys.
 It will begin with a very concise overview of survey research, especially regarding how to design and write survey questions.
 The PhD researchers will be given the opportunity to update and correct their surveys and the course will resume one week later for an in-depth peer review session.
 All participants are expected to join with their survey already developed and be able to devote time in correcting/updating their survey in a relatively short time.